brizuela-go/marp-markdown-slides-made-with-chatgpt/README.md

 # Creating Presentations with [Marpit Markdown](https://marpit.marp.app/) and [TailwindCSS](https://tailwindcss.com/) using OpenAI's [chatGPT](https://chat.openai.com/)

 ### Marpit Markdown is a markdown-based slide presentation framework, which can be used to create beautiful and interactive presentations.
-In this guide, we will show you how to use Marpit Markdown with TailwindCSS, which is a popular utility-first CSS framework, to create stunning presentations using OpenAI's chatGPT.
+This guide will show you how to use Marpit Markdown with TailwindCSS, which is a popular utility-first CSS framework, to create stunning presentations using OpenAI's chatGPT.

 <br />